-NHS strikes force thousands to wait 18 months for surgeries
+NHS strikes force thousands to wait 18 months for surgery

 NHS England missed its previous target to eliminate the number of patients waiting for more than 104 weeks in July last year.

-Sir Julian Hartley, chief executive at NHS Providers said: “Frontline staff have eliminated two-year waits and substantially reduced the number of people waiting over 18 months during what has been one of the toughest periods ever for the NHS.

-“However, trust leaders are cautious that efforts to bear down on the backlogs could be undercut by the escalating industrial action and vast workforce shortages.
+NHS Providers CEO Sir Julian said: “Frontline staff have eliminated two-year waits, and substantially reduced the number of people waiting over 18 months, during what has been one of the toughest periods ever for the NHS.
+However, trust leaders are cautious that efforts to bear down on the backlogs could be undercut by the escalating industrial action and vast workforce shortages.

-“We all know that disruption from the strikes can be averted immediately by the government talking to the unions, now, about pay for this financial year.

 Join our commenting forum